-- The memory card may only be inserted as shown in the previous figure. - The memory card must not be removed or inserted while data is being saved.
-Procedure to safely remove the memory card, see Chapter "Operation", Section "Memory card functions". - If you are returning a defective "Control Unit (CUD)" module, do not return the memory card along with it instead, keep it so that you can use it in the replacement module.
+- The memory card may only be inserted as shown in the previous figure. - For disturbance-free operation of the control electronics (CUD), the memory card recommended by Siemens must only be inserted in the device when the SINAMICS DCM is switched-off and in a no voltage condition.
+Inserting the card when operational can result in undefined states of the device with the corresponding effects. - The memory card must not be removed or inserted while data is being saved.
+For the procedure to safely remove the memory card, see Chapter "Memory card functions (Page 361)". - When returning a defective "Control Unit (CUD)" module, do not return the memory card along with it instead, keep it in a safe place so that you can use it in the replacement module. - To avoid data loss when removing the memory card, it must be logged off from the device as described in Section "Safely removing the memory card".